Actively advocate for a healthy environment!

 At LMNGNO, we aim to provide our membership with as many opportunities to engage with the natural world as possible.

-The Certification Committee and LMNGNO Board have been working hard to come up with ways to continue gaining volunteer and continuing education hours while keeping all of our amazing members safe.
+The Volunteer & Continuing Education Committee and LMNGNO Board have been working hard to come up with ways to continue gaining volunteer and continuing education hours while keeping all of our amazing members safe.
 Our community's safety is of the utmost importance right now so please make sure to always practice safe social distancing measures in everything you do.

 LMNGNO Volunteers in Action